L10 Web Stats Reporter 3.15

 The vase was photographed on solid white and black to white graduated (Varitone #9) backgrounds.
 A black background wouldn't work because the black band on the bottom of the vase would be completely lost.
 The white background is a little too harsh because of the contrast between the vase and the background.
 The graduated background appears to be the best choice.
 It offers enough separation and reflected light to make the colors look good without a harsh separation from the background.

-The kit as sent to me for review included a 12 inch and 30 inch EZcube with instructional DVD and printed manual.
+The kit as sent to me for review included a 12 inch and 30 inch EZCube with instructional DVD and printed manual.
 Additionally it included two light fixtures with 10 inch reflectors, light stands and daylight florescent bulbs.
 I was also sent a set of white, 2 inch EZclips (pictured below) which are perfect for fastening background paper or hanging items on monofilament line to be photographed.
 I was sent both a Varitone #9 (black to white) and white backgrounds to experiment with.

 EZclips for use in the EZcube